Epersea/freelancer_helper_rails/README.md

 ### 1. RATE CALCULATOR
 The rate calculator is the **core functionality of the application**.
 The user visits a form and fills it with information regarding several aspects of their business, such as their planned expenses, how many hours a day and days a week they want to work and their desired earnings.

 After clicking on "Calculate", the user is redirected to a page where they can see what is the minimum rate per hour they should be charging in order to achieve their goals, as well as an explanation of the calculations.
-They can easily edit their input information to play with the variables, for example, what would happen if they decide to work 4 days a week instead of 5.
+They can easily edit their input information to play with the variables, for example, what would happen if they decided to work 4 days a week instead of 5.

 ![](/app/assets/images/rate_calculator_show.png)